statisticsnorway/react-reference-app/README.md

 This application and its documentation should be used as a reference when creating new React applications that you want to deploy to BIP.

+**Note:** Everything written here is subject to heavy change during a testing process.

 ### What you need
 When creating a React application/library you need the following installed:
 * JavaScript runtime [Node.js](https://nodejs.org/en/) (Use LTS version)